mumudevx/design-patterns-via-csharp/README.md

 - Observer pattern is used when an object’s state changes need to be communicated to multiple other objects without tightly coupling them.
 - Observer pattern is used when you want to implement a publish-subscribe system where subscribers dynamically register and unregister with the publisher.
 - Observer pattern is used when you want to ensure that dependent objects stay consistent with the subject’s state in real-time.

+## State
+- State pattern is a behavioral pattern that allows an object to change its behavior when its internal state changes.
+The object appears to change its class dynamically.
+- State pattern is used when an object’s behavior depends on its state and must change its behavior at runtime based on that state.
+- State pattern is used when you want to eliminate complex conditionals (e.g., if-else or switch statements) that handle state-specific behavior.
+- State pattern is used when you want to make state transitions explicit and easier to manage by encapsulating state-specific logic into separate classes.`